BobGerman/Ignite24-Labs/LAB-446/instructions.md

 The solution contains two projects:

-- **Custom.Engine.Agent**: This is an ASP.NET Core Web App which contains your bot code.
-The bot logic and generative AI capatbilies are implemented using Teams AI library.
+- **Custom.Engine.Agent**: This is an ASP.NET Core Web App which contains your agent code.
+The agent logic and generative AI capatbilies are implemented using Teams AI library.
 - **TeamsApp**: This is a Teams Toolkit project which contains the app package files, environment, workflow and infrastructure files.
-You will use this project to provision the required resources for your bot.
+You will use this project to provision the required resources for your agent.

 ### Step 3: Create dev tunnel

 Dev tunnels allow developers to securely share local web services across the internet.
-When users interact with the bot in Microsoft Teams, the Teams platform will send and recieve messages (called Activities) from your bot code via the Bot Framework.
+When users interact with the agent in Microsoft Teams, the Teams platform will send and recieve messages (called Activities) from your agent code via the Bot Framework.
 As the code is running on your local machine, the Dev Tunnel exposes the localhost domain which your web app runs on as a publicly accessible URL.

 Continue in Visual Studio: